How to Analyze Competitors’ Content with Netpeak Spider & CheckerUse Cases

 However, do not draw conclusions based only on the two (or more if you have more than two key metrics) most popular posts: we highly recommend to analyze more representative samples with a high number of shares or/and comments.

 Based on the received data, we can determine some parameters of highly demanded content: its topic, length (number of words or symbols) and way of writing title and description.

-It is worth mentioning that each scanned URL gets its own number.
+It is worth mentioning that each analyzed URL gets its own number.
 It means that if you work with two separate reports, one URL in both of them will have the same number and it makes your work with data much easier.